jpomykala/jpomykala.github.io/_posts/2018-08-04-serverless-contact-form-on-static-page.md

         });
 {% endhighlight %}

-Now we can deploy our function and move to API Gateway.
+Now we can deploy our function and move to the API Gateway.

 ![aws-lambda-function](/assets/2018-08-04/send-mail-fuction-aws.png)

-### 2. API Gateway
+### 2. Set up API Gateway
 Setting up API Gateway for Lambda functions, should be straightforward.
-There is no need to code any thing, just click-and-play configuration.
+There is no need to code anything, just click-and-play configuration.
-In this case I setup my endpoint to receive any http method.
+In this case I set up my endpoint to receive any HTTP method.
 For working contact form you will need only `http/post` method.

 ![api-gateway](/assets/2018-08-04/api-gateway.png)

 ###### Things to remember
-- Every time we change something on endpoint configuration we need deploy API again to see changes. `Actions -> Deploy API`
+- Every time we change something on endpoint configuration we need deploy API again to see changes.
+Use: `Actions -> Deploy API`
-- Remember about setting up CORS while using API Gateway. `Actions -> Enable CORS`
+- Remember about setting up CORS while using API Gateway.
+Use: `Actions -> Enable CORS`

 ### 3. Contact form example